 The regional diet consists of maize, chicken, fish, bread, cassava, plantains, rice and goat.
 Common health problems in this area include malaria, diarrhea and typhoid.
 Most adults in Weija are unemployed but some work in stone quarries and earn the equivalent of $29 per month.
 This community needs a high school, a library and employment opportunities.

-Your sponsorship allows the staff of I.C.G.C Weija Child Development Center to provide Maadjoa with Bible teaching, health screening, hygiene education, vaccinations, games, social clubs, vocational counseling, field trips and tuition.
-The center staff will also provide nutrition and health education and HIV/AIDS awareness programs for the parents or guardians of Maadjoa.
+Your sponsorship allows the staff of I.C.G.C Weija Child Development Center to provide Maadjoa with Bible teaching, health screenings, hygiene education, vaccinations, games, social clubs, vocational counseling, field trips and tuition.
+The center staff will also provide discussion groups and HIV/AIDS awareness programs for the parents or guardians of Maadjoa.

 The Republic of Ghana is a coastal country in western Africa with a tropical climate.
 This small country is hot and humid as it borders the Gulf of Guinea.
 Once called the Gold Coast, Ghana is rich in natural resources including gold, diamonds and rubber.
 Even though the country is wealthy in resources, about 45 percent of the population lives in extreme poverty, making less than U.S.$1 a day.